Bingwen-Hu/ERGAN-Pytorch/README.md

 python celeba_glass.py
 ```

-Note to modify the dataset path to your own path.
+Note that you must modify the dataset path to your own path.

 ## Train
 Setup the yaml file.
 Check out configs/celeba.yaml for folder-based dataset organization.
 Change the data_root field to the path of your downloaded dataset.